 PROVISION OF HYMN BOOKS

-The decision has been taken to temporarily remove all hymn books from our Chapels.
-We believe that this will help to reduce the risk of virus transmission between individuals attending different services during the day.
+The decision has been taken to temporarily remove all hymn books from Crematorium Chapels.
+This has been done to help reduce the risk of virus transmission between individuals attending different services during the day.

-In order to limit contact and proximity, and therefore to protect both Crematorium teams and Funeral Directors, we will be encouraging Funeral Directors for all services to make use of wheeled biers to bring coffins into the Chapel, rather than carrying.
+In order to limit contact and proximity, and therefore to protect both Crematorium teams and Funeral Directors, the Crematorium are still encouraging Funeral Directors for all services to make use of wheeled biers to bring coffins into the Chapel, rather than carrying.
 However, if family members are wishing to act as Pall Bearers, then this is fine.
-Just let your arranger know at the time of your telephone arrangement.
+Just let your arranger know at the time of your arrangement.

-ATTENDANCE OF MOURNERS WHO ARE INFECTED BY COVID-19 OR ARE SELF-ISOLATING
+ATTENDANCE OF MOURNERS WHO ARE INFECTED WITH COVID-19 OR ARE SELF-ISOLATING

 It is absolutely crucial that we protect Crematorium staff, Funeral Directors staff, and members of the public from undue risk.
 Under no circumstances will the Crematorium allow anyone who is infected with COVID-19, or who is self- isolating, to visit their premises.